-As mentioned, the direction (\ie $\pm$) represents whether the difference is an improvement.
-A negative \%-difference indicates a drop in performance when compared to the \emph{reported}.
-For instance, AF with a -25\% difference for the baseline at an overall average \gls{fpr} of 1 in 10,000 implies that if the population of samples consists of only AF subjects, then the \gls{fpr} for the given $\theta$ chosen for the claim of 1 in 10,000 would be 1 in 7,500.
-Thus, a consumer that is expecting a specific \gls{fpr} would only ever match this value when the sample population has the same distribution in samples per subgroup as that of the validation data for which $\theta$ was found.
+{The} direction (\ie $\pm$) represents whether the difference is an improvement.
+A negative \%-difference {shows} a drop in performance compared to the \emph{global result}.
+For instance, AF with a -25\% difference for the baseline at an average \gls{fpr} of 1 in 10,000 implies that if the population of samples {comprises} only AF subjects, then the \gls{fpr} for the {chosen} $\theta$ for the claim of 1 in 10,000 would be 1 in 7,500.
+A consumer expecting a \gls{fpr} would only match this value when the sample population has the same distribution in samples per subgroup as the validation data for which $\theta$ was found.

-The percent difference can be removed via an optimal threshold.
-However, the assumption that subgroup-specific thresholds can be determined from validation sets that are separated by subgroup.
-Also, at test time, the optimal solution assumes prior knowledge of the subgroup to which the sample of interest belongs.
-Although the method was proof in principle, both of the assumptions are impractical for most use-cases.
+{We can remove the percent difference} {via an} optimal threshold. {However, the assumption \tipr{is that} subgroup-specific thresholds can be determined from validation sets separated by subgroup.
+Also, the optimal solution assumes prior knowledge of the subgroup to which the sample of interest belongs {at test time.} Although the method was proof, \tipr{both assumptions} are impractical for most use cases.
 Hence, the proposed feature transformations reduce the percent differences from the original features (\ie the baseline).
-The proposed and the optimal are the middle and right plots, respectively (Fig.~\ref{fig:page1-teaser-barplot}).

-Fig.~\ref{fig:hardpositives} shows several hard positives and negatives that were incorrectly matched by the baseline but correctly identified by the proposed.
+Fig.~\ref{fig:hardpositives} shows several hard positives {and negatives} incorrectly matched by the baseline but correctly identified by the proposed.
 These samples had scores closest to the global threshold (\ie score boundary).
-Notice the quality of at least one face per pair is low-resolution; additionally, extreme pose differences between faces of each pair also are common.
-These challenges are overcome by the proposed scheme - mitigating the issue of bias boosts results, and there displayed are several of the pairs that went from falsely being rejected to correctly being accepted.
+Notice the quality of at least one face per pair is low-resolution; extreme pose differences between the faces are also common. {The proposed scheme overcomes these challenges:} {mitigating bias boosts results,} and \tipr{several pairs change} from falsely being rejected to correctly being accepted.